vasilvv/httpbis-alps/draft-vvv-httpbis-alps.md

 # Interaction with Early Data {#early-data}

-ALPS introduces two ways to send HTTP/2 and HTTP/3 setting values: inside ALPS and in the control stream (stream identifier zero in HTTP/2).
+With ALPS, there are two ways to send HTTP/2 and HTTP/3 setting values: inside ALPS and on the control stream (stream identifier zero in HTTP/2).
 This allows implementations to trade off reliable ordering and volatility.

 Values placed in ALPS are available to the peer before sending messages.
 This